MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/how-to-change-the-orchestrator-database.md

 ::: moniker-end

 ### Change the database settings for the Orchestrator web service

+Follow these steps to change the database settings for the Orchestrator web service:

 ::: moniker range="<=sc-orch-2019"
 1. Sign in with administrative credentials to the computer with the Orchestration console installed.